 After a stormy night of passion, she comes face to face with his ex-wife and runs off.
 But then Wayne’s best friend Dale finds her and asks her to help him to prove Wayne’s innocence after his arrest.
 Kayla helps, but it takes an old man and a hard look at herself for her to consider giving Wayne a second chance.

-One day I was visiting a close friend in the UK and during one of our chats, she told me about what happened to a friend of hers.
+One day, while I was visiting a close friend in the UK and during one of our chats, she told me about what happened to a friend of hers.
 At the time, said friend lived in an apartment in a council estate and the family was sitting on the balcony overlooking the rather large inner courtyard of the complex when suddenly there was some noise overhead.
 Looking up, they saw a helicopter from the Royal Navy and them some men repelled out of it in full armour.
 Apparently, it was a training exercise.

 This story didn’t leave my mind for years.
 Another friend of mine who lives in the South of the United States invited my children and me to visit her.
 She told me a bit about what her garden and house looked like and how there was a green in the town’s centre that she liked very much.

 At once, my mind fused the two things, setting a US Marine training operation in the middle of a Southern small town.
 And right on the green sat the female protagonist with some friends holding a spiritual drum circle.

 Combine this with the Weather Girls’ song “It’s raining men” and you have the perfect setting for a new, incredibly exciting romance.
 I mean really, how much better can it be than having the tough warrior love of your life falling from the sky, directly at your feet – quite literally?

 Needless to say, I was on fire, writing the story, weaving an old combat veteran into it who functions as the guardian angel in the book and the male protagonist’s best friend who is as loyal as he is scared of intimacy.